jeog/TDAmeritradeAPI/README_GET.md

                                                 unsigned int period,
                                                 FrequencyType frequency_type,
                                                 unsigned int frequency,
-                                                bool extended_hours );
+                                                bool extended_hours,
+                                                long long msec_since_epoch = 0 );

     creds            ::  credentials struct received from RequestAccessToken / LoadCredentials / CredentialsManager.credentials
     symbol           :: (case sensitive) security symbol
     period_type      :: type of period (day, month etc.) period           :: # of periods **
-    frequency_type :: type of frequency (minute, daily etc.) **
+    frequency_type   :: type of frequency (minute, daily etc.) *
-    frequency      :: # of that frequency (e.g 10 or 100 minutes) **
+    frequency        :: # of that frequency (e.g 10 or 100 minutes) *
     extended_hours   :: include extended hours data
+    msec_since_epoch :: milliseconds since epoch of period anchor **

-    ** these args are restricted to certain values based on other args and will throw ValueError if invalid, see the 'utilities' section below
+    * these args are restricted to certain values based on other args and will throw ValueError if invalid, see the 'utilities' section below

+    ** msec_since_epoch represents both the datetime that will serve to anchor/bound the period and the position of the period with respect to it.

+       > 0 : milliseconds since epoch to END of period; the period will end at the last full candle before this datetime

+       < 0 : -1 * milliseconds since epoch to START of period; the period
+             will begin at the first full candle after this datetime

+       = 0 : maintain/revert to default behavior(anchor end to yesterday,
+             ignoring todays candles; pass a current or future value to include today)

+       e.g

+       (-1512108000000) w/ a monthly frequency will start the period with the 12/01/17 monthly candle

+       (1512108000000) w/ a monthly frequency will end the period with the 11/01/17 monthly candle
 ```

 **types**